-Parameter Description

-value A number that specifies how many stored procedures are added to a cache that contains information about each stored procedure's parameters.
+Parameter Description value A number that specifies how many stored procedures are added to a cache that contains information about each stored procedure's parameters.
 To turn off caching, specify 0.

-To turn on eaching, specify 0.

 SPCache=50 (ADO.NET), SPCache=100 (others)

 By default, the driver retrieves information from the server about a stored procedure's parameters the first time the stored procedure is called and caches that information.
 The next time the procedure is called, the driver retrieves the information from the cache to improve performance.
 The information is retrieved based on the stored procedure's name.
 The name is case sensitive.